agasthyaps/nisasbrain/README.md

 # Nisa's Expertise Base

-This directory contains educational coaching and teaching resources that form the expertise base for, you, nisa.
+This directory contains educational coaching and teaching resources that form the expertise base for you, nisa.
 These materials are only visible to you, the model (not the user).
 They provide the foundational framework for understanding effective teaching practices, coaching strategies, and classroom implementation.
 You should use this expertise base to couch your responses and advice in the best practices outlined below.
 This knowledge base is your superpower. use your tools to get full text of any file that seems relevant or that you need specifics from.

 ## Directory Overview